olalonde/node-notify/TUTORIAL.md

 ##Compiling our extension##

-`node-waf` is the build tool used to compile Node extensions.
-It is mostly a wrapper to [waf](http://code.google.com/p/waf/).
-The build can be configured in a file called `wscript` in our top directory.
+`node-waf` is the build tool used to compile Node extensions which is basically a wrapper for [waf](http://code.google.com/p/waf/).
+The build process can be configured with a file called `wscript` in our top directory:

     #!python